MNeverOff/MNeverOff/README.md

-:wave: Hey there!
+#:wave: Hey there, I'm Mike!

 This page is a small collection of my hobbyist projects that I had time to work on inbetween NDA'd jobs or stuff that I was allowed to make public through work or research activities.

-### About Me
+## About Me

 I'm a tech lead & product-minded software engineer and for the past 12 years I led and managed remote cross-functional teams, delivering SaaS and on-premises B2B, B2C and B2B2C products in Esports, Compliance, AI, Fintech and other business domains, in roles from SWE to Head of Engineering.